nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 We kept our dependencies up to date by using and keeping the requirements.txt file updated.
-We did not use any auto generation of the file, but added dependencies as they became nessisary.
-We also made use of a docker development image to avoid dealing with issues due to different dev enviroments.
+We did not use any auto generation of the file, but added dependencies as they became necessary.
+We also made use of a docker development image to avoid dealing with issues due to different dev environments.
 A new user would just have to run `invoke docker-build` which will build the appropriate docker images for both training and development (given docker and invoke are installed correctly).
 We also supply with docker commands for building images for the back and front end.
 We ensure that no requirements are missing by running unit-tests on pull-requests when merging into main.